afnog/afnog.github.io/sse/crypto/presentation.md

 sudo /etc/rc.d/sshd keygen
 ```

-When your partner has replaced their host key, what happens when you connect to their PC?
+* Wait until your partner has replaced their host key
+* Try connecting to their virtual machine
+* What happens?

 ---